How to Weld an Automotive Roll Cage Safely

 Preparing Your Vehicle for Roll Cage Installation

-Next, plot the locations for the frame connectors, guaranteeing they align with the torque box and other structural points for maximum support.
+Next, mark the locations for the frame connectors.
+Align them with the torque box and other structural points so the cage can transfer loads through strong areas of the chassis.

-A well-prepared vehicle will secure a safer, more effective roll cage installation.
+A well-prepared vehicle gives you a safer base for a stronger roll cage installation.

 Step-by-Step Guide to Installing the Main Hoop